 If cream cheese had a superhero it would be mascarpone cheese.
 There are so many wonderful flavor highlights here – fresh cherries, glazed cherries, shortbread cookie crust, with rich amaretto to tie it all together.
-This is a dessert for after the little ones go to bed, that’s for sure.
+This is a dessert for after the little ones go to bed.
 Fresh cherries come to the local farmers markets starting in mid-to-late-June so it’s time to post one of my favorite desserts.
 I look forward to cherry season for THIS:

-I discovered this recipe on Serious Eats (one of my favorite food blogs) and knew I had to try it.
+I discovered this recipe on Serious Eats and knew I had to try it.
 Yes it’s a lot of work to halve and pit this many cherries, but it is SO WORTH IT.
 This is the cherry pitter that I have and still love it, 12+ lbs of cherries later (much more than one tart!).
-I’m not generally a person who enjoys liquor but with the cherries it’s good enough to make me want to randomly capitalize letters, and those who know me know I don’t do that lightly.

 Last year I tried it with Frangelico instead (a hazelnut liquor) – this was not sweet enough and if I did it again I’d at least double the sugar, but the amaretto is a much better flavor match.
-If cherries are out of season, the recipe creator suggested pears which I’ll be adding that to my future to-cook list.
+If cherries are out of season, the recipe creator suggested pears which I have not tried.

 - 2 cups shortbread cookie crumbs (See Note)

 - 6 Tbsp brown sugar (divided 4 Tbsp + 2Tbsp)

 - 1/2 cup toasted almonds, finely ground